Abimelech: Abimelech son of Jerubbaal/Gideon

 The Book of Judges mentions Abimelech, son of judge Gideon (also known as Jerubbaal).
 According to the biblical narrative, Abimelech was an extremely conniving and evil person.
 He persuaded his mother's brothers to encourage the people of Shechem to back him in a plot to overthrow his family rule and make him sole ruler.

 After slaying all but one of his seventy brothers, Abimelech was crowned king.
-The brother who escaped, Jotham youngest son of Jerrubaal, made a pronouncement against Abimelech and those who had crowned him.
+The brother who escaped, Jotham, youngest son of Jerubbaal, made a pronouncement against Abimelech and those who had crowned him.
 The curse was that if they had not dealt righteously with the family of Jerrubaal, then fire would come against Abimelech from the people of Shechem and fire would come out of Abimelech against the people who had backed him in this bloody coup.

 After Abimelech ruled for three years, the pronouncement came through.
 The people of Shechem set robbers to lie in wait of any goods or money headed to Abimelech and steal everything.
 Then Gaal son of Ebed went to Shechem and drunkenly bragged that he would remove Abimelech from the throne.
 Zebul, ruler of Shechem, sent word to Abimelech along with a battle strategy.
 Once Zebul taunted Gaal into fighting Abimelech, he shut Gaal and his brethren out of the city.

 Abimelech then slew the field workers that came out of the city of Shechem the next day.
 When he heard that the people of Shechem had locked themselves in a strong tower, he and his men set fire to it, killing about a thousand men and women.

 After this, Abimelech went to Thebez and camped against it.
 When he went close to the tower in Thebez to set it on fire, a woman dropped an upper millstone on Abimelech's head.
 He did not want to be known as having been killed by a woman, so he asked his armour bearer to run him through with a sword.
 His place of death is cited as being Thebez.